aeternity/protocol/node/api/channels_api_usage.md

   | call_data | string | ABI encoded compiled AEVM call data for the code |

 That would call a contract with the poster being the `caller_id` of it.
-Poster commits an `amount` amount of tokens to the contract.
+Poster commits an `amount` amount of coins to the contract.

 The call would also create a `call` object inside the channel state tree.
 It contains the result of the contract call.